Interplay between intraspecific suppression and environment in shaping biodiversity: Model

 \section{Model}

 The GCRM describes the abundance dynamics of ecological systems consisting of $S$ different consumer species and $M$ different kinds of resources~\cite{GCRM_Niche}.
-We focus on the externally supplied resources as illustrated in Fig~\ref{fig:Schematic}.
-The case for the self-renewing resources that exhibits the logistic growth is discussed in \nameref{S1} Sec.~C. Introducing the intraspecific suppression in the GCRM, we write the abundance dynamics of consumers and resources as follows:
+By introducing the intraspecific suppression in the GCRM, we write the abundance dynamics of consumers and resources as

 where $N_i$ and $R_\alpha$ denote the abundance of consumer $i~( = 1, 2, \cdots, S )$ and resource $\alpha ~( = 1, 2, \cdots, M )$, respectively.
 Consumer $i$ grows by taking resource $\alpha$ with a consumption rate $C_{i\alpha}$ and dies with a mortality rate $m_i$.
-The resource $\alpha$ is externally supplied with an input rate $K_\alpha$ and degraded with a degradation rate $D_\alpha$.
-The last term in the consumer abundance dynamics is the intraspecific suppression term, and $h_i$ indicates an intraspecific suppression coefficient of consumer $i$.

-To describe large ecological systems, the number of consumer species $S$ and resource kinds $M$ are assumed to be infinitely large $(S, M\rightarrow \infty)$, but with a finite ratio $\gamma (\equiv M/S)$.
-At a steady state, some species could go extinct, and only $S^*~(\leq S)$ surviving consumer species coexist.
-On the contrary, resources never go extinct due to the external supply, and thus the number of available resources $M^*=M$.
+In the consumer dynamics, $\epsilon_i$ represents the trophic efficiency, capturing the conversion efficiency from consumed resources to consumer's biomass.
+For simplicity, we set $\epsilon_i = \epsilon = 1$ for all consumers throughout this study.
+The abiotic resource $\alpha$ is externally supplied with an input rate $K_\alpha$ and degraded with a degradation rate $D_\alpha$.
+The last term in the consumer abundance dynamics indicates the intraspecific suppression, and $h_i$ is an intraspecific suppression coefficient of consumer $i$.
+In the ecological literature, such mechanisms are often referred to as self-regulation.
+In this work, we adopt the term intraspecific suppression to emphasize the explicit, quadratic form of negative feedback built into our model.
+The schematic figure of the model with three consumer species ($S=3$) and two different resource kinds ($M=2$) is shown in Fig.~\ref{fig:Schematic}(a).
+At the steady state, some consumers may go extinct, resulting in $S^*(\leq S)$ surviving consumers coexisting.
+In contrast, resources never go extinct due to the external supply, thus the number of available resources remains constant at $M$, i.e., $M^*=M$.